Collection Notices

 St Vincent's Health Australia Limited (SVHA, we or us) provides the Medicare Mental Health Check In (the Service) and the associated website at www.medicarementalhealthcheckin.gov.au(opens in a new tab) (the Website).
 Medicare Mental Health Check In provides free support to people at risk of, or experiencing, mild mental ill-health or transient distress, so they can get the right support when they need it.
 The Service and Website is funded by the Australian Government under a contract with the Department of Health, Disability and Ageing (the Department).

-This collection notice provides you with information required by the Privacy Act 1988 (Cth) (Privacy Act), in relation to the handling of your personal information when you when you create an account to use the Service, and if you receive treatment through advice and support services from our clinical staff (via phone, video or other means we may make available) (Guided Support).
+This collection notice provides you with information required by the Privacy Act 1988 (Cth) (Privacy Act), in relation to the handling of your personal information when you create an account to use the Service, if you use self-guided resources for your own treatment (Self-Guided Support), and if you receive treatment through advice and support services from our clinical staff (via phone, video or other means we may make available) (Guided Support).

 Collection of your Information